Quickstart#

 cm_filtered = filter_empty_rowcols(cm)

-4. Metadata and Genomic Info
+4. Metadata and Genomic Info#

 Query file-level information without loading the full matrix into memory:

-from gunz_cm.loaders import get_chrom_infos, get_resolutions
+from gunz_cm.loaders import get_chrom_infos, get_bin_size_bps

 # Check available resolutions in an .mcool file

-res_list = get_resolutions("data/multires.mcool")
+res_list = get_bin_size_bps("data/multires.mcool")

 print(f"Available resolutions: {res_list}")